oracle-quickstart/oci-primavera/README.md

 # oci-primavera
-Terraform module to deploy Primavera on Oracle Cloud Infrastructure (OCI)
+This is a Terraform module that deploys Primavera on Oracle Cloud Infrastructure (OCI).